 After you’ve mapped out the affected area of your lawn, monitor it through the seasons.
 Examine it for signs of loose soil and poor growth in the winter and for tunneling in the spring.

-There is no reason to treat adults with chemicals in the spring, because after the eggs are laid, the adults will die.
-Instead, wait until June and July—the eggs will have hatched, and the nymphs will be small and vulnerable.
+• Wait until June and July to apply pesticides—the eggs will have hatched by this time, and the nymphs will be small and vulnerable.
 You can also apply additional chemical control as needed later in the summer.

 Pesticides will be most effective in warm, moist soil—if the soil is dry, the mole crickets will burrow down deeper and be harder to target.

-Ultimately, it is difficult to fully eradicate mole crickets because their development depends on soil and weather conditions.
-Because of this, your best bet might be to hire a professional lawn care company that protects lawns from mole crickets.
+Ultimately, it is difficult to fully eradicate mole crickets because they burrow deeply into the soil.
+Your best bet might be to hire a professional lawn care company that protects lawns from mole crickets.
 A healthy lawn with strong roots and little thatch is less likely to suffer pest damage.

 Mole Cricket Life Cycles

-A generation of mole crickets typically occurs once per year—or twice, the further south you go.
-Each generation has three stages in the life cycle, which are the egg, nymph, and adult.
+A generation of mole crickets typically occurs once per year—or twice, the farther south you go.
+Each generation has three stages in the life cycle: egg, nymph, and adult.
 Both nymphs and adults can survive winters underground.
-As the temperatures warm up, the nymphs will turn into adults, and the adults will seek to mate.
+Around February and March, the nymphs will mature into adults, and the adults will seek to mate.

 The males will die shortly after mating, and the females will lay a cluster of 2–40 eggs in an underground chamber.
 Females will lay about 100–150 eggs in a lifetime.
 In general, the eggs take about three weeks to hatch, but the warmer the soil temperature, the sooner they’ll hatch.